LSLeClercq/PAReTT/README.md

  |Setophaga striata|Setophaga ruticilla|3.52|
  |Setophaga striata|Hirundo rustica|35|
  |Setophaga striata|Setophaga striata|0|

+ - When retrieving data for longer lists (>5-10) server issues may result in missing values (NA) which can be checked and replaced using the data validation menu option after the run.

 #### c) Get Evolutionary Timeline
 Brings up the menu options to retrieve the evolutionary timeline: